 No one enjoys having to deal with a noisy drain pipe, but the sound might not be enough to force a complete replacement.
 If the pipe functions well otherwise, it might make more of a difference to go ahead and look into soundproofing material that goes around or near the pipes to reduce noise levels as much as possible.

-There are many different types of forms and insulation out there that helps with reducing sound.
+There are many different types of forms and insulation out there that help with reducing sound.
 The great thing about using either one of these options is that it can be cut and shaped in a way that goes right up against drain pipes.
 This is the most effective way to kill the sound before it has a chance to reach other parts of the home.

 There are even some soundproofing wraps that are built specifically for drains.
 This helps to speed up the process of installing the soundproofing material.
 Instead of having to cut everything exactly to size, the entire process might just take a few minutes to see a difference.